-USDA construction-to-permanent loans, or USDA construction loans for short, are a type of one-time close mortgage guaranteed by the U.S. Department of Agriculture (USDA).
-These loans are part of the USDA's Single Family Housing Guaranteed Loan program, which aims to make homeownership more accessible for rural, low- or moderate-income homebuyers.
+USDA construction loans are a type of one-time close mortgage guaranteed by the U.S. Department of Agriculture (USDA).
+They're part of the USDA's Single Family Housing Guaranteed Loan program, which helps approved lenders make homeownership more accessible for rural, low- or moderate-income homebuyers.

 USDA Construction Loan Requirements

-Although the USDA doesn't have its own minimum credit score requirement, some lenders look for a score of at least 640.
-Other lenders, like Neighbors Bank, can go as low as 620, so it may help to shop around if your credit history is an issue.
+Although the USDA doesn't have its own minimum credit score requirement, most lenders look for a score of at least 620.
+Neighbors Bank typically requires a score of 620, but you may be able to qualify with strong compensating factors.
 You'll also typically need a debt-to-income ratio at or below 41%.
-The amount you spend on housing, including property taxes, insurance and homeowner's association fees, can't be more than 34% of your income.
+For manual applications, housing costs, including property taxes, insurance, and homeowner's association fees, usually can’t be more than 34% of your income, even with a waiver.

 Property Requirements for USDA Loans